What does 'Sole Agency' mean when buying a property?

 Estate agents like to shout about this in their listings (which is why you often see it mentioned) because they are basically saying "If you want to buy this property you have to do it through us".

-When a property is on the market with one estate agent it is sole agency.
-The term is usually of more relevance to the vendor because most agents will charge a higher fee if another agent is also instructed.
-They have one fee for 'Sole Agency' and one fee for 'Multiple Agency'.
-When the property is on the market with two agents it is occasionally referred to as 'Joint Sole Agency'.
+The term is also of relevance to the vendor because most agents will charge the vendor a higher fee if another agent is also instructed.
+They have one fee for "Sole Agency" and a higher fee for 'Multiple Agency'.